 This uniquely New York phenomenon is a sight to behold.
-Come to the New York Botanical Garden to find yourself immersed in a magical world where nature and technology meld together.
+Come to the New York Botanical Garden to find yourself immersed in a magical world of nature and technology.

-Watch trains wind through a wonderland of NYC landmarks and icons — all of which are constructed out of natural elements like bark, leaves, berries, and more.
+Watch trains wind through a wonderland of NYC landmarks and icons.
+All elements are constructed out of natural elements like bark, leaves, berries, and more.

 This annual event is beloved by locals and is a must-see for families and adults alike!
 Access to this special exhibit is included with regular admission.

-Getting In: New York Botanical Garden tickets are available with the New York City Explorer Pass.
+Getting In: New York Botanical Garden tickets are available with the Go New York Explorer Pass.